-9. Until the date set out in Article 265(1), an examination of the economic conditions referred to in paragraph 2, point (f), shall take place at Union level hosted by the Commission.
-Until that date, where reference is made to the opinion of the EU Customs Authority under this Chapter, it is meant to refer to the examination at Union level as provided under paragraph 5 of this Article.
+9. Until the date set out in Article 265(1), an examination of the economic conditions referred to in paragraph 2, point (£g), shall take place at Union level hosted by in accordance with the Commission.procedural rules referred to in paragraph 8, point (b).
+Until that date, where reference is made to the opinion of the EU Customs Authority under this Chapter, it is meant to refer to the examination of the economic conditions at Union level by the Commission examination at Union level as provided under paragraphs 3, 4 and 5 of this Article.